jamolnng/lder.dev/_posts/2022-100-days-of-homelab/2022-06-20-100-Days-of-Homelab-Day-10.md

 So getting these things onto the IoT network was a good idea, but I needed a way to communicate to them from my phone that is not on the IoT network.
 I could have easily just put my phone on the IoT network when I wanted to use the Roku.
 Some people even believe phones are IoT type devices as well and should just always be on there.
 But I have not gone down that route.

 The first thing that needs to happen is there needs to be a way for the devices to find each other.
-To do this normally Roku uses SSDP, however this is normally limited to the same network that the Roku is on.
+To do this Roku uses SSDP, however this is normally limited to the same network that the Roku is on.
 This is where you need something to relay these messages between networks.

 ## UDP Broadcast Relay
 For OPNsense there seems to be two solutions that allow mDNS and UDP broadcast realying across VLANs: `mDNS Repeater` and `UDP Broadcast Relay`<sup>[source](https://github.com/marjohn56/udpbroadcastrelay)</sup>.
 They are both official plugins and even though the mDNS Repeater allegedly works with Roku SSDP I was only able to get the `UDP Broadcast Relay` to work.
 For Roku the settings were simple enough:

 ![UDP Relay Settings](/assets/img/posts/2022-100-days-of-homelab/day010/udp-relay.png)

-> These both show as disabled just for the screencap, when enabled they are an ugly green color that is hard to read {: .prompt-info }

 | Setting | Value |
 | ----------- | ----------- |